grafana/grafana/docs/sources/developers/http_api/folder.md

 Returns all folders that the authenticated user has permission to view.
 You can control the maximum number of folders returned through the `limit` query parameter, the default is 1000.
 You can also pass the `page` query parameter for fetching folders from a page other than the first one.

-If nested folders are enabled, it expects an additional query parameter `parentUid` with the parent folder UID and returns the immediate subfolders that the authenticated user has permission to view.
+If nested folders are enabled, the operation expects an additional optional query parameter `parentUid` with the parent folder UID and returns the immediate subfolders that the authenticated user has permission to view.
-If the parameter is not supplied then it returns immediate subfolders under the root that the authenticated user has permission to view.
+If the parameter is not supplied then the operation returns immediate subfolders under the root that the authenticated user has permission to view.

 **Required permissions**